wavesoft/LiveQ/source/config.rst

 Since the configuration is project-wide and static, all the configuration properties and configured objects are available globally as static member functions of a ``Config`` class.

-This global ``Config`` class is defined per project and inherits one or more core ``Component Config`` classes.
+This global ``Config`` class is defined per project and inherits one or more core :class:`ComponentConfig <liveq.config.ComponentConfig>` classes.
-Each one of these ``Component Config`` classes has it's own static members that hold the configuration for each component.
+Each one of these :class:`ComponentConfig <liveq.config.ComponentConfig>` classes has it's own static members that hold the configuration for each component.
 By inheriting from them the ``Config`` class unifies all these properties.

-In addition, each one of the ``Component Config`` classes, has an overridable implementation, allowing each component to be dynamically configured in the future, without any changes on the code.
-Each one of this implementation is called ``Compoment Class Config`` and is defined by the user in the configuration file.
+In addition, each one of the :class:`ComponentConfig <liveq.config.ComponentConfig>` classes, has an overridable implementation, allowing each component to be dynamically configured in the future, without any changes on the code.
+Each one of this implementation is called :class:`ComponentClassConfig <liveq.config.ComponentClassConfig>` and is defined by the user in the configuration file.

+Optionally, each application might have some specific run-time configuration parameters.
+These parameters can be specified at configuration time and can be used individually by each component class.

 A simple example
 ----------------